 4. It has a slimy texture.

 It is typical for the chicken to have a slimy texture to it.
-No, it is not the case.
+No, that is not the case.
 If you touch the chicken and it feels unnaturally slimy, sticky, or tacky, throw it out immediately.
 After that, thoroughly wash your hands.

-What Should I do if I Eat Bad Chicken?
+What Should I Do if I Eat Bad Chicken?

 Does Cooking Bad Chicken Kill Bacteria?